 There is default stripe configuration for Salomon Lustre file systems.
 However, users can set the following stripe parameters for their own directories or files to get optimum I/O performance:

-- stripe_count the number of OSTs to stripe across; default is 1 for Salomon Lustre file systems one can specify -1 to use all OSTs in the file system.
+- stripe_count: The number of OSTs to stripe across; default is -1 for Salomon Lustre file systems, hence one uses all OSTs in the file system.

 Setting stripe size and stripe count correctly for your needs may significantly impact the I/O performance you experience.